jamesAlhassan/alx-system_engineering-devops/0x06-regular_expressions/README.md

 All your Bash script files must be executable
 The first line of all your Bash scripts should be exactly #!/usr/bin/env ruby All your regex must be built for the Oniguruma library

+0-simply_match_school.rb - equirements:

+The regular expression must match School
+Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method